SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 Within the JSONB payload column there's a good bit of data, but it varies based on event type.
 PushEvent events contain a size that includes the number of distinct commits for the push.
 We can use it to find the total number of commits per hour.

-9. In the bash console copy and paste the following to see the number of commits by hour
+13.In the bash console copy and paste the following to see the number of commits by hour

 ```
 SELECT date_trunc('hour', created_at) AS hour,